History of Samuel L. Jackson in Timeline

 December 25, 2012: Release of Django Unchained

-On December 25, 2012, Samuel L. Jackson appeared in Quentin Tarantino's Django Unchained, which was released on this date.
+On December 25, 2012, Samuel L. Jackson appeared in Quentin Tarantino's film "Django Unchained".

 Loading Video...

-2012: Hosted Spike TV Video Game Awards
+2012: Hosting the Spike TV Video Game Awards

 In 2012, Samuel L. Jackson hosted the Spike TV Video Game Awards.

-June 2013: Campaign to fight Alzheimer's disease
+June 2013: Launching Alzheimer's disease campaign

 In June 2013, Samuel L. Jackson launched a joint campaign with Prizeo to raise money to fight Alzheimer's disease.

-August 2013: Starting a vegan diet
+August 2013: Starting a Vegan Diet

-2013: Voice role as Whiplash in Turbo
+2013: Voice role of Whiplash in Turbo

-In 2013, Samuel L. Jackson reprised his role as Nick Fury in a cameo appearance on the ABC television series Agents of S.H.I.E.L.D.
+In 2014, Samuel L. Jackson reprised his role as Fury in the season finale of the ABC television series Agents of S.H.I.E.L.D.

 2014: Reprising Nick Fury in Captain America: The Winter Soldier

-In 2014, Samuel L. Jackson reprised his role as Nick Fury in Captain America: The Winter Soldier.
+In 2014, Samuel L. Jackson reprised his role as Nick Fury in "Captain America: The Winter Soldier".

 Loading Video...